Vyral/base-template/_posts/2018-06-05-rising-interest-rates-could-affect-your-purchasing-power-in-central-texas.md

 {% include youtube.html %}

 The 30-year fixed rate on a mortgage has risen about a half percent in the last six to eight months.
-But, how could these rising interest rates affect you as a property owner or property buyer looking to purchase a property in Central Texas?
+But, how could these rising interest rates affect you as a property owner or property buyer looking to in Central Texas?

-**As the potential buyer, if you have stagnant prices and rising interest rates, the $300,000 home you are considering now has about $80 to $90 more per month to pay**.
+**As the potential buyer, if you have stagnant prices and rising interest rates, the $300,000 home you are considering now has a mortgage payment of $80 to $90 more per month to pay**.
 As the seller, meanwhile, it limits the number of buyers that potentially can afford your home because of the increased monthly payment.

-Taking appreciation rates into account, have varied over the last eight years.
+Taking appreciation rates into account, they have varied over the last eight years.
 They were sometimes as high as 10% to 15% year over year.
 And, they have been at 0% to 5% year over year depending on where you are talking about.

 {% include pullquote.html %}